How to Sleep with UTI Discomfort?

 One of the simplest and most effective ways to ease UTI discomfort at night is to empty your bladder before going to bed.
 This will help to flush out the bacteria and reduce the risk of further infection.

 One way to help relieve UTI discomfort is to schedule regular bathroom breaks during the night.
-This will help you to empty your bladder and reduce the risk of infection
+This will help you empty your bladder and reduce the risk of infection

-Take a shower or a sitz bath
+Take a Shower or a Sitz Bath

 Another method is taking a shower or a sitz bath.
 Use the water temperature that is most comforting to you.
-This will help relieve pain before laying down to go to sleep for the night.
+This will help relieve pain before lying down to go to sleep for the night.

-OTC medication
+OTC Medication

 Speak with a pharmacist or healthcare professional about over-the-counter medication that can help relieve the urinary symptoms of a UTI such as Pyridium.
 Be advised that this medication may turn your urine a red or orange color.